 @usa_passion / Instagram

 This trail follows an ancient Chacoan route, overlooking Pueblo Bonito and Chetro Ketl along the way.
 You’ll also get a chance to learn a bit about Chacoan culture while in Chaco Culture National Historic Park.
+Bring you dog along and soak up the history and scenery.

 Bull Hill – New York

-Head to the Hudson Valley for this 5.8 mile hike.
+Head to the Hudson Valley for this 5.8 mile dog-friendly hike.
 After taking in amazing views of the Hudson Valley, head to Hudson Hil’s for a delicious breakfast menu served all day!

 Art Loeb Trail – North Carolina